emeraldsama/elementor-acf-repeater/README.md

 - You can now utilize the Section template when editing anything with elementor that has the repeater field you selected in step ii attached to it.
   - Edit a Post/Page/CPT/Template/etc. with Elementor.
   - Drop in the ACF Repeater Template widget.
 Select the section Widget that was created.
   - Modify the layout settings.
-(TODO: Add layout settings.)